MarioMingarro/SppTrend/README.md

 help(package = SppTrend)
 ```
 ### Example with real data

-Detailed examples and case studies are available in the PDF guide included with the package.
+Detailed examples and case studies are available in the PDF guide included with the package (`inst/extdata/`).

 ```{r}
 SppTrend_guide()